muldjord/skyscraper/README.md

 Any exported artwork can be customized completely.
 Check the documentation for that [here](docs/ARTWORK.md).

 A short note on user support for Skyscraper.
 As the project is growing it is becoming increasingly difficult for me to handle the support requests I get from many different sources.
-The result is simply that I have less time to focus on developing Skyscraper.
 So before asking questions, please read *all* of [the documentation](https://github.com/muldjord/skyscraper/tree/master/docs) thoroughly.
-I have simply stopped answering some requests due to lack of time, so please consider asking on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
+If you still have questions, ask it on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
+The community might be able to help you, and I might pop in to answer it myself.

 #### Supported platforms (set with '-p'):
 Check the full list of platforms [here](docs/PLATFORMS.md).